google/WebFundamentals/src/content/en/fundamentals/app-install-banners/index.md

 Caution: Chrome has a slightly different install flow for desktop and mobile.
-Although the instructions are similar, testing on mobile <b>requires</b> remote debugging, without it, it will use the desktop install flow.
+Although the instructions are similar, testing on mobile <b>requires</b> remote debugging; without it, Chrome will use the desktop install flow.

 ### Chrome for Android